We found 9 neurologists who accept Medicare near Avon, OH.

-Dr. Tanvir Syed is a medical specialist in neurology (brain & spinal cord disease).
-His clinical interests encompass epilepsy.
-He is an in-network provider for Medicare insurance.
-Dr. Syed attended Ponce School of Medicine and subsequently trained at Cleveland Clinic Florida for residency.
+Dr. Tanvir Syed's medical specialty is neurology (brain & spinal cord disease).
+He has indicated that his clinical interests include epilepsy.
+Dr. Syed accepts Medicare insurance.
+He is a graduate of Ponce School of Medicine.
+His medical residency was performed at Cleveland Clinic Florida.
 He is professionally affiliated with the University Hospitals (UH).

 Clinical interests: Neurological Disorders, Neuromuscular Disorders